Varian Fry: France

-Especially instrumental in getting Fry the U.S. visas he needed for the artists, intellectuals and political dissidents on his list was Hiram Bingham IV, an American Vice Consul in Marseille.
+Fry was among a group of people, mostly Americans, working in France, Spain, and Portugal to help refugees escape Nazi Germany and occupied Europe.
+Instrumental in getting Fry the U.S. visas he needed for the artists, intellectuals and political dissidents on his list was Hiram Bingham IV, an American Vice Consul in Marseille.
 Bingham was personally responsible for issuing thousands of visas, many not in accordance with U.S. immigration policies.
 Another diplomat in Marseille was Mexican Gilberto Bosques Saldívar who is credited with giving visas to 40,000 persons, mostly Jews, to emigrate to Mexico.
-The Unitarian office in Lisbon, under the direction of Charles Joy and, later, Robert Dexter, helped refugees to wait in safety for visas and other necessary papers, and to gain passage by sea from Lisbon.
+The Unitarian office in Lisbon, under the direction of Charles R. Joy and, later, Robert Dexter, helped refugees to wait in safety for visas and other necessary papers, and to gain passage by sea from Lisbon.
 The YMCA representative in Marseille, Donald A. Lowrie was the leader of an advocacy group for refugees of 25 aid organizations in Vichy France.
 Lowrie obtained false passports from Czech diplomat Vladamir Vochoc for Czech refugees, including many Jews, and passed them on to Fry.
 In the United States, helping to secure visas for refugees, was Alfred Barr, Director of the Museum of Modern Art, and his wife Margaret Scolari Barr, an art historian also working at the MoMA.

 The Centre Americain de Secours office in Marseille continued to function after Fry's departure in September 1941, getting an additional 300 people out of France.
 The Vichy government ordered the office closed in June 1942.